open-life-science/ols-governance/README.md

 **OLS Team Support for the Committee:**

-* Support will provided by the organisation Liaison (1-2 exec leadership members) and Secretariat in managing logistics, facilitating knowledge exchange and directing timely feedback to and from the OLS team.
+* Support will provided by the organisation Liaison (1-2 executive leadership members) and Secretariat in managing logistics, facilitating knowledge exchange and directing timely feedback to and from the OLS team.
 * The level of involvement from the OLS Team will be determined by the Governance Committee based on the desired level of support.

 ## Updates from the Governance Process